 If your avocado tree is already planted or potted and you’re considering amending its soil, avoid digging up the tree or repotting it unless you have to.
 This can lead to transplant shock and cause more issues.

 Adding sand, and perlite, and even using hugelkultur works well (this even works in containers and raised beds!).
 These materials will work their way into the soil over time and increase drainage.

 On the other hand, if you find your soil’s drainage is fine, but the top of the soil is drying out too fast (for example, from a hot day or strong wind), then I highly recommend mulching it.

-In fact, I recommend mulching the soil regardless of weather since it’s such a beneficial practice.
+In fact, I recommend mulching the soil regardless of climate since it’s such a beneficial practice.